mysrcs/hugooooo/content/blog/2024-01-16-SourceHut-outage.md

 This IP address is available on a temporary basis.
 Make sure your email address on file is up-to-date; we will email you if and when it changes to notify you of the steps required to update your website.

-<sup>3</sup> builds is currently running at half of its planned capacity.
-We are
-working on bringing it up to full capacity by tomorrow morning, but in the meanwhile you may experience longer queue times for your build jobs.